kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

     queue_free()
 ```

 Now run the scene and check that you see a single mob spawn and move across the screen.
-Try it a couple of times to see different mob types.
+Try it a couple of times to see different mob types and directions.

 ![Mob Test](img/mob_test.gif)

 ## Main Scene

+Now it's time to bring it all together.
 Create a new scene and add a `Node` named `Main`.
 Click the "Instance" button and select your saved `Player.tscn`.

 ![Instance a Scene](img/instance_scene.png)